-The property crime occurring in the area is Burglary for Motor Vehicles.
-The majority of the crime occurring from 12am to 6am.
+Please lock and secure your vehicles.
+Do not leave valuables in plain sight or you will be a victim of Burglary!
 The Motels are bringing in a lot of activity into the area.
 Please report criminal activity, including loitering at apartment buildings and motels.
 The individuals may be involved with prostitution, drugs or gang activity.
 Please call 877-ASK-LAPD and report the activity.

 CRIME PREVENTION TIP:

 Attend Neighborhood Watch!
 It makes a difference when we all work together to prevent crime.
 Please make sure that your vehicles are locked when parked on the street.
 We still have residents leaving valuables inside their parked vehicles.
 Individuals are looking into parked cars and stealing your property.
 Don’t make it easy or attractive for them to break into your cars!